 I was not a Christian when I went to University but in my second year I had a sudden conversion.
 For over a year I had many long conversations about the Christian faith with friends from the Christian Union and Anglican Society.
-I also went to All Souls Church, famous for some of its great preaching.
-Then one day I read a booklet which explained the essentials of the Christian gospel; for the first time I understood and believed the gospel and from then on my enthusiasm for Theology was unstoppable.
-I became involved in All Souls Church and decided that I wanted to study Theology and to become a Minister in the Church of England.
+I also went to All Souls Church, Langham Place to listen to sermons.
+Then in the second term of my second year someone from the Christian Union gave me a booklet which explained the essentials of the Christian gospel; for the first time I understood and believed the gospel and from then on my enthusiasm for Theology was unstoppable.
+I became heavily involved in All Souls Church, working with teenage and student groups, and decided that I wanted to study Theology and to become a Minister in the Church of England.
 So on gaining my PhD in Physics I went to Wycliffe Hall, Oxford, where I took the BA in Theology and the Certificate in Theology.

 Church Ministry in Edgware

 I had always had a fascination for Paul's letter to the Romans since becoming a Christian but now the need to study what Paul had written about Israel and the gospel and to understand Paul's Jewish world seemed much more urgent.
 I began some part-time study on Romans 9-11 under the supervision of R.T.
 France (who was then at the London Bible College) and in Church I preached through the letter to the Romans.
 I realised that some of the best work done on Romans was in untranslated German.
-Roger Cowley, who had been working for the Churches Ministry to the Jews, recommended that I study full time in Germany.
+Roger Cowley, who had been working for the Church's Ministry among Jewish people, recommended that I study full time in Germany.

 The Tübingen experience

-I managed to get a scholarship from the Goethe Institute to study German in the charming town of Boppard am Rhein and then from the German Church to study at the University of Tübingen under Peter Stuhlmacher.
-Stuhlmacher was and still is a formidable scholar and a fine Christian.
+I managed to get a scholarship from the Goethe Institute to study German in the charming town of Boppard am Rhein and then another scholarship from the German Church to study at the University of Tübingen under Peter Stuhlmacher.
+Stuhlmacher was an ideal supervisor and a fine Christian.
 He had been a student of Ernst Käsemann who in turn had been a student of Rudolf Bultmann.
 In each link in the 'apostolic succession' there had been a significant 'mutation' so although I could be proud of having Bultmann as my academic Great Grand Father, my theological approach was in many ways quite different.
-Part of the doctoral programme involved doing study in all areas of Theology and in my four years in Tübingen I had the privilege to study under some of the world's greatest theologians such as Martin Hengel, Otfried Hofius, Otto Betz, Hartmut Gese, Hans-Peter Rüger, Eberhard Jüngel and Jürgen Moltmann.
+Part of the doctoral programme involved study in all areas of Theology and in my four years in Tübingen I had the privilege to study at the feet of some of the world's greatest theologians such as Martin Hengel, Otfried Hofius, Otto Betz, Hartmut Gese, Hans-Peter Rüger, Eberhard Jüngel and Jürgen Moltmann.

 Justification of the Ungodly

 After my work on Romans 9-11 I turned to questions of justification.
 Whilst in Germany I developed an admiration for Luther as a great biblical exegete and systematic theologian.
-But I had become concerned that many Pauline scholars were effectively writing off Luther.
+But back in England I became concerned that many Pauline scholars were effectively writing off Luther.
 I even heard a prominent evangelical theologian and missionary say that Christians had been 'brainwashed' by the Reformation.
 So I set out in my next book, No one seeks for God, to examine the argument of Romans 1.18-3.20 to see if the Lutheran tradition had in fact seriously misunderstood Paul.
 One of my conclusions was that the reformers had basically got it right.
-But in the course of doing this work I engaged in questions of natural theology and God's revelation of himself.
+But in the course of doing this work I engaged in questions of natural theology and revelation.

 I found that although Romans 1.19ff does speak of God's revelation of himself in the natural world, any knowledge of God is lost because the senseless minds of human beings were darkened (Rom.
 1.21b).
 However, rather surprisingly I discovered that even in our fallen state we can know something of 'natural law'.
-But this cannot contribute to knowledge of God.
-And neither can simply knowing God's attributes contribute to knowledge of God.
-Knowledge of God is personal.
+But I argued that this cannot contribute to knowledge of God.
+And neither can knowing God's attributes contribute to knowledge of God since knowledge of God is personal.
 For more detailed argument read the book!

 Theology and Science